DataDog/HASH/README.md

 # 🚀 Getting Started
 HASH is built using Node.js but it can mimic any web based language / server based on the configuration.
-Read the full docs here:
+Read the full docs below.

 ## Installation